kid4rm90s/WME-EZRoad-Mod/README.md

 - **Street Name Tools**: Set the street to "None" or copy the name (including alternate names) from a connected segment.
 - **Copy Connected Segment Attributes**: Optionally copy all major attributes (speed, name, city, paved/unpaved, lock) from a connected segment.
 - **Autosave**: Optionally save changes automatically after updates.
 - **Highly Customizable**: Configure default options for each road type, including lock level and speed.
+Export/import lock and speed settings.
-- **User-Friendly Interface**: All options are accessible from a dedicated sidebar tab in WME, including shortcut key customization.
+- **User-Friendly Interface**: All options are accessible from a dedicated sidebar tab in WME, including shortcut key customization and tooltips for each option.
+- **Smart Pedestrian Handling**: When switching between pedestrian and non-pedestrian road types, the script will prompt for confirmation and safely recreate the segment if needed, preserving names where possible.
+- ***Use with native Roadtype button***: All the roadtypes' properties also can be easily updated directly based on checkboxes selected by clicking at roadtypes in 'Segment Edit Panel' in compact mode.

 ---